martinbudden/BabyCube/README.md

     * As far as possible, make it easy to partially disassemble the frame and exchange parts
 10. **Support different size and material variants**
     * BabyCube's parametric design allows different size variants
-    * There is a carbon fibre variant under development
 11. **Be delightful**
-    * A good design should aspects that the user finds delightful
+    * A good design should have aspects that the user finds delightful

 ## Variants